How to preview plan premiums, benefits and networks:

 But even before window shopping is enabled on the exchange sites, many states — including some that use HealthCare.gov — will have 2019 rates available on their insurance department websites well before open enrollment begins.
 (Find your state insurance department.)

-As an example, the Nevada Division of Insurance has a web page where people can select their county and age and see pre-subsidy prices well in advance of open enrollment (in 2017, the rates were available on that page by late September).
+As an example, the Nevada Division of Insurance has a web page where people can select their county and age and see pre-subsidy prices well in advance of open enrollment (rates are available on that page by late September).
 Nevada’s page shows on- and off-exchange plans, but it doesn’t account for premium subsidies.

 Nevada’s page is very comprehensive, though — most state insurance departments tend to use averages or provide premiums for one or two specific ages (say, a 25-year-old and a 50-year-old).
 But these can still give you a rough idea of how much your premium might change in the coming year, even if no specific rates are available for browsing.